Mkohm/Pirka/README.md

 Ngrok will now forward all connections to localhost.

 2. Copy the address that is hightligted in the picture above.
-3. Log in to API.AI (using the username an dpassword that is provided in the delivery package) and go to fulfillment and enable webhook.
+3. Log in to API.AI (using the username and password that is provided in the delivery package (README-LOGIN-DETAILS.txt)) and go to fulfillment and enable webhook.
 Paste the address so API.AI can send POST requests to Ngrok.
 4. Clone this project into a new folder
 5. Get all the required python libraries: Cd into the project folder and do:
 ```